mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 * `ArtifactCommit`
 * `Cleanup`

-These all execute in the listed order, given that there are no errors.
+These all execute in the order listed, given that there are no errors.
 There are also some additional error states:

 * `ArtifactRollback`